US lifts travel ban on Chad - Journal du Cameroun

-The United States announced Tuesday the lifting of its six-month-old ban on visitors and immigrants from Chad, saying the country had met key security requirements for vetting travelers.
+The United States announced Tuesday the lifting of its six-month ban on visitors and immigrants from Chad, saying the country had met key security requirements for vetting travelers.

 “The president announced today that Chad has raised its security standards to meet important baseline US national security requirements,” the Department of Homeland Security announced.